nixswinner/mobitech_ads_app/README.md

   # Add Intertistial ad.

-  Add the following code snippet on the activity logic It takes 2 parameters - context and ads category_id - string
+  Add the following code snippet on the activity logic It takes 3 parameters - context and ads category_id - string and your developer app id {get one at https://ads.mobitechads.com } - signup and create your app
   ```
    MobitechAds.getIntertistialAd(
-                MainActivity.this,
+                MainActivity.this,applicationId,
                 "1");
   ```